What is gorder?

 gorder is a command-line tool that aims to provide a comprehensive, reliable, simple, and fast way to calculate atomistic and coarse-grained lipid order parameters from Gromacs simulations.

 gorder is written in Rust and is also available as a Rust crate.
+If you want to see the code (or comparison with other programs), visit the gorder GitHub repository.

 Some theory